 3. Thirsty (Eastside Brewery)

 Thirsty is a mental health steamy romance, and the title is very appropriate because the male lead will leave you thirsty.
-It sets in Los Angeles and centers around a man named Ghost or Sal.
+It is set in Los Angeles and centers around a man named Ghost or Sal.
 Sal is the man he wants to be, whereas Ghost is the man he was.
 He got out of prison, and he’s a gang member.
 It’s a fictional gang, primarily a Latino gang in eastern LA, and he got caught doing some faults.

 The book opens with him getting kicked out of his friend’s house, him and his friend because his friend was running around on his girl.
 So it’s there that Sal meets Vanessa, who is a single mother.
 She’s very goal-oriented and doesn’t hang out with people from the neighborhood because of her 9-to-5 job and study.
 When Sal meets Vanessa, they’re attracted to each other immediately.
 They also recognize that they are from two worlds and that things between them would not work out very quickly.

 So, there’s a slow build of tension.
 Sal had so much more depth to his character.
 He was so much more in tune with everything that was going on around him, not only his own emotions but everyone else.
-So the gang portion of the book was handled well.
+So, the gang portion of the book was handled well.
 The romance is organic, fluid, believable, and natural.
 I recommend it if you love progressive romance, well-developed characters, and a male’s point of view.

 Author: Mia Hopkins